Interacting with a third-party API like Stripe's often suffers from two important problems:

-- Services not directly responsible for making an API request may still need to know the response
+- Services not directly responsible for making an API request may still need to know the response of that request

 - Some events, like disputed charges and many recurring billing events, are not the result of a direct API request

-event object.
+Event object.
 This object contains all the relevant information, including the type of event and the data associated with that event.
 Stripe then sends an HTTP POST request with the

 You can enter any URL you'd like to have receive the events.
 The mode determines whether test events or live events are sent to this URL—if you want to send both live and test events to the same URL you need to create two separate settings (application webhooks do not follow this rule).
 You may add as many URLs as you like.

-Receiving a webhook
+Receiving a Webhook Notification

 Configuring your server to receive a new webhook is no different from creating any page on your website.
 With PHP, you might create a new .php file on your server; with a framework like Sinatra, you would add a new route with the desired URL.
 Remember, with webhooks, your server is the server receiving the request.

 Webhook data is sent as JSON in the request's body.
 The full event details are included and can be used directly.
-Alternatively, the event is also available in the Stripe API.
-If security is a concern, or if it's important to confirm that Stripe sent the webhook, you should only use the ID sent in your webhook and should request the remaining details from the Stripe API directly.
+Alternatively, the event is also available through the API.
+If security is a concern, or if it's important to confirm that Stripe sent the webhook, you should only use the ID sent in your webhook and should request the remaining details from the API directly.
 We also advise you to guard against replay-attacks by recording which events you receive, and never processing events twice.

-Receiving webhooks with a CSRF-protected server
+Receiving Webhooks With a CSRF-protected Server

 If you're using Rails, Django, or another web framework, your server may automatically check that POST request bodies it receives contain a CSRF token.
 This is an important security feature that helps protect you and your users from cross-site request forgery.
 However, it may also prevent your server from receiving legitimate webhooks.
 You may need to exempt from CSRF protection the Rails route or Django view you use to receive webhooks.

-Responding to a webhook
+Responding to a Webhook